 Teamwork can also come from the side of working with the client as well.
 In the beginning, you want to have a full understanding of the kind of candidate the client is looking for.
 You also will want to get any questions you have answered.
 After that, maintaining a good relationship throughout the process is important so they remain confident that you’re the right person to find their candidate.
 If it all goes well, they will want to work with you in the future!

-On and off court communication is key for a winning team.
-Off court, the team needs to clearly communicate the game plan so all players know their role for the coming plays.
-On court communication is just as important in communicating what you are seeing on the court, what play you are running, and more.
+On and off-court communication is key for a winning team.
+Off-court, the team needs to clearly communicate the game plan so all players know their roles for the coming plays.
+On-court communication is just as important in communicating what you are seeing on the court, what play you are running, and more.

 Effective communication throughout the whole recruiting process is essential in getting you closer to winning your perfect recruit!

 Never giving up is a trait all winning NCAA teams have.
 No matter how many points they are down, they are determined to keep fighting because the game is never over until the end.
 Anything can happen and we have certainly experienced this while watching March Madness!
 Kobe Bryant, one of the greatest NBA players of all time, once said, “The moment you give up, is the moment you let someone else win.”

 The same can be applied to recruiting.
 You may not find the perfect candidate initially and go through ups and downs, but you need to stay positive and keep looking.
 It’s easy to get discouraged if we fail, but staying determined to find the right candidate will help you be successful in the long run.

 If you do start to get discouraged, take a step back and see what might not be working and how you can resolve it.
 Are you having trouble finding the right candidate?
 Are they missing something from their skill set that the client wants?
 Do you get close to filling the job order, but the candidate doesn’t accept the offer?
 Analyze what’s going on and ways you can come up with a solution to take over the game!